chiao45/parpydtk2/docs/unifem.rst

 However, this is less practical and hard to apply on general surfaces.
 As a matter of fact, we didn't observe this with the torus setting.

+.. only:: html

+    You can obtain the test grids :download:`hear<../examples/test_grids.tar.xz>`.

 Non-smooth Functions
 ++++++++++++++++++++